Otter Creek water or watershed scenery in Vermont

 Best flows

 Use USGS 04282000 at Center Rutland for the main upper and middle trend, then compare USGS 04282500 at Middlebury when fishing farther downstream.
-Stable water and cool temperatures favor trout; broader warmwater reaches can fish differently.
+Stable water and cool temperatures favor trout.
+Broader warmwater reaches can fish differently.

-When to skip
+When to leave

 Skip or change the plan when the chosen reach does not match the species target, banks are soft or flooded, water is too warm for trout, SMA boundaries are unclear, or dams and long slow sections make the access plan unsafe.